J-Ramalho/industRial/docs/6_regression.md

 [1,] 587400
 ```

-The output is slightly different corresponding to 551'200 + 1 x 36'200 = 587'400.
-More on this in the next section.
+The output is slightly different: 551'200 + 1 x 36'200 = 587'400, corresponding exactly to the treatment mean for 180°C. More on this in the next section.

 ### Predict {#predict}